Kotlin/dokka/docs/topics/runners/cli.md

             various filters have been applied.
         </p>
         <p>
-            For instance, if <code>skipDeprecated</code> is set to <code>true</code> and your package contains only deprecated declarations, it will be considered to be empty.
+            For example, if <code>skipDeprecated</code> is set to <code>true</code> and your package contains only deprecated declarations, it is considered to be empty.
         </p>
         <p>Default for CLI runner is <code>false</code>.</p>
     </def>
     <def title="skipDeprecated">
         <p>Whether to document declarations annotated with <code>@Deprecated</code>.</p>
-        <p>Can be overridden on package level.</p>
+        <p>It can be overridden at package level.</p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="jdkVersion">
-        <p>JDK version to use when generating external documentation links for Java types.</p>
+        <p>The JDK version to use when generating external documentation links for Java types.</p>
         <p>
-            For instance, if you use <code>java.util.UUID</code> from JDK in some public declaration signature, and this property is set to <code>8</code>, Dokka will generate an external documentation link to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html">JDK 8 Javadocs</a> for it.
+            For example, if you use <code>java.util.UUID</code> from JDK in some public declaration signature, and this property is set to <code>8</code>, Dokka generates an external documentation link to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html">JDK 8 Javadocs</a> for it.
         </p>
     </def>
     <def title="languageVersion">
         <p>
-            <a href="https://kotlinlang.org/docs/compatibility-modes.html">Kotlin language version</a>
+            <a href="https://kotlinlang.org/docs/compatibility-modes.html">The Kotlin language version</a>
             used for setting up analysis and <a href="https://kotlinlang.org/docs/kotlin-doc.html#sample-identifier">@sample</a>
             environment.
         </p>
     </def>
     <def title="apiVersion">
         <p>
-            <a href="https://kotlinlang.org/docs/compatibility-modes.html">Kotlin API version</a>
+            <a href="https://kotlinlang.org/docs/compatibility-modes.html">The Kotlin API version</a>
             used for setting up analysis and <a href="https://kotlinlang.org/docs/kotlin-doc.html#sample-identifier">@sample</a>
             environment.
         </p>